codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where did you learn to make ice cream?
-Sunday school.
+Did you know crocodiles could grow up to 15 feet?
+But most just have 4.

 ## Daily Trivia

-Which internet company began life as an online bookstore called &#039;Cadabra&#039;?
+Which of these people was NOT a founder of Apple Inc?
- 1. Amazon
+ 1. Steve Jobs
- 2. Shopify
+ 2. Ronald Wayne
- 3. Overstock
+ 3. Steve Wozniak
- 4. eBay
+ 4. Jonathan Ive

 <details>
   <summary>Answer</summary>
-  Amazon
+  Jonathan Ive
 </details>